kenballus/smtp-garden/README.md

     - NOTE: error discovered in Exim local delivery.
 Stand by.
 - Configuration of LMTP Servers:
     - Dovecot
-  - Configuration of Submission Servers (i.e. "smarthost-only"):
+  - Configuration of Submission Servers:
-    - Dovecot
+    - Dovecot ("smarthost-only")
-    - Courier MTA (in progress, needs testing)
+    - Courier MSA (Same as Courier MTA, but RFC 2476 compliant)
   - Other candidate SMTP servers/MTAs are listed in [issues](https://github.com/kenballus/smtp-garden/issues)
   - Support containers:
     - `echo` server improved with async methods.
 An output filter/beautifier and a batch sending ability would be nice.